saed-gpr/key_logger/README.md

 this key logger is connected to the robot of telegram!

 but how?!
-this key logger listen to keys that target press that and send for you to telegram.
+\nthis key logger listen to keys that target press that and send for you to telegram.

 why telegram?!
 because telegram is very safe and fast